 Sorry, I just get super excited about saving money.
 It can’t get any cheaper than bread.
 A simple bread could is made with 4 ingredients: water, flour, salt, and yeast.
 That’s a basic ingredient list for simple bread.
 Why did I not do this before?

 I know bread is a carb and carbs are bad.
 Bad carb (smacks bread) Sorry bread I didn’t mean it.
-I honestly I don’t care what people say bread is good.
+I honestly don’t care what people say bread is good.
 I don’t think I could stop eating bread.
 However, let us get on with the mistakes I made when making bread.

-Inspiration for homemade bread
+Inspiration for making homemade bread

 Quick shout out to Jennifer from thecraftpatchblog.com for her bread recipe that is super simple and that I clearly did not follow correctly.
-I shouldn’t have jumped the gun and think I could change up the recipe on my first time trying it.
+I shouldn’t have jumped the gun and thought I could change up the recipe on my first time trying it.
 Should have just followed the recipe to a T. Lesson learned.
 Here are the instructions from Jennifer’s blog.